Understanding PG&E's Unusual Options Activity | Benzinga

 Understanding PG&E's Unusual Options Activity

-On Friday, shares of PG&E (NYSE:PCG) saw unusual options activity.
-After the option alert, the stock price moved down to $8.93.
+On Tuesday, shares of PG&E (NYSE:PCG) saw unusual options activity.
+After the option alert, the stock price moved up to $8.96.

 - Option Type: TRADE